Last updated: 27/07/2021 | Estimated Reading Time: 4 minutes

 It entirely depends on what make and model your car is as the software to remap it will be different for each one.
 Mechanics will charge between £150 and £300 to remap your car.

 If the remapping service is successful, there will be an increase in the speed and power of your car.
 How much it improves depends entirely on your own specific car and how much you are willing to remap it.
 Some general improvements will be that your car's engine is more responsive, so it will be easier to overtake other cars, and you could lower your fuel consumption as you won’t have to change gear as frequently.

 Do I need to tell my insurer?

 Yes, you will definitely have to tell your insurer if you have a remapped car.
 Remapping is considered a modification and is, therefore, a change in what you had originally insured with the insurance provider.
 If you do not tell them, at the very least you may invalidate your policy, but you could also be in trouble legally for hiding information from your car insurance provider.
 Ultimately, your insurance company may increase your premium or even refuse you cover altogether.

 Advantages of remapping

-- Fuel Economy: In theory, if you go easy on the accelerator then you should get better mpg when driving.
+- Improved fuel economy: In theory, if you go easy on the accelerator then you should get better mpg when driving.
 However, most people remap to not go easy on the accelerator so in practice you may actually have a worse mpg.

-- Towing: Should you need to use your vehicle in order to tow something it will be easier because of the increase power and torque.
+- Towing: Should you need to use your vehicle in order to tow something it will be easier because of the extra power and torque.